All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Key Takeaway

-You gave yourself your GLP-1 injection and now there is a red, itchy bump where the needle went in.
+You gave yourself your GLP-1 injection and now there's a red, itchy bump where the needle went in.
 Should you worry?
 Probably not.
 A GLP-1 injection site reaction is one of the most common side effects, affecting about 3-7% of users.
 In most cases, these reactions are mild, temporary, and completely manageable.
 But it helps to know the difference between a normal skin response and something that needs medical attention.

 Key Takeaways: - Understand what normal injection site reactions look like - Learn how to prevent and minimize reactions - When to Be Concerned - Injection Tips From Experienced Users